tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: how should creature be passed to Conditions & Results?
 - TBD: how to deal with error messages for non-burt creatures (e.g. test_frog walks into door)
 - IDEA: alternatives for how to to auto-move non-burt creatures: dir_lst, room_lst, room_dir_dict
+- IDEA: for food, maybe have the biscuits take 3 turns to eat... but if burt eats some he gets less time to grab the sword...
+	- IDEA: maybe don't need warning so much... just keep describing them as tasting worse and worse?
+Food consistent within creatures?

 ##########################